Sha Tin Airfield

 Sha Tin Airfield was a small military airfield in Sha Tin, New Territories, Hong Kong, which had a single concrete runway.
 The airfield was located along the Shing Mun River and looked out to Tide Cove.
 The airfield served as a Flight (military unit) location for most of the location's existence.

-The airfield was destroyed by storm surge from Typhoon Wanda in 1962.
+The airfield was destroyed by storm surge from Typhoon Wanda in 1962, and subsequently abandoned.
 It was demolished in the early 1970s as the RAF consolidated their operations at RAF Shek Kong and later re-developed as part of the New Town project for Shatin.

 Location

-It was located near the Sha Tin station of the Kowloon-Canton Railway British Section, near present-day Hong Kong Heritage Museum and Royal Park Hotel.
-The airfield was built on the shallow shores of Tide Cove.
+Sha Tin Airfield was located near the Sha Tin station of the Kowloon-Canton Railway British Section, next to the shallow shores of Tide Cove.